aalfons/lmcrCoda-Reproducibility/README.md

 ## About this repository

-This repository provides a collection of [R](https://CRAN.R-project.org/) scripts to reproduce all examples, simulations and figures from the manuscript:
+This repository provides a collection of [R](https://CRAN.R-project.org/) scripts to reproduce all examples, simulations and figures from the article:

 N. Stefelova, A. Alfons, J. Palarea-Albaladejo, P. Filzmoser and K. Hron.
 Robust regression with compositional covariates including cellwise outliers.
-Under review.
+*Advances in Data Analysis and Classification*, accepted for publication.

 Please note that this repository is rather large because it also contains R data files with all simulation results.
 This way, if you only want to quickly